coflight-demos/hacking-agents/README.md

 This application runs on `localhost:3000` by default, or whichever `PORT` number you set in `.env`.

-Set up your tunnel to point to the locally running application and enter the tunnel URL in `.env` as `TUNNEL_URL`.
+Set up your tunnel to point to the locally running application and enter the tunnel domain in `.env` as `TUNNEL_DOMAIN`.

 ### Twilio

 You will need to configure your voice capable phone number to connect to the application.
 Under the voice configuration settings of the phone number, configure it with a webhook.
-When a call comes in the webhook URL should be a POST request to `https://${TUNNEL_URL}/voice`.
+When a call comes in the webhook URL should be a POST request to `https://${TUNNEL_DOMAIN}/voice`.

 ## Run the application